 They shouldn’t.
 If your tampon does hurt, it usually means that something’s not quite right.
 In fact, when used properly, you’ll barely be able to feel your tampon.

-If it hurts when you are putting in a tampon, you may not be putting it in right.
-Here are simple instructions on how to put a tampon in
+If it hurts when you’re putting in a tampon, you may not be putting it in right.
+Here are some simple instructions on how to put a tampon in.

 When putting in a tampon, keep in mind that your vagina is at a slight angle, and not straight up and down like it looks in diagrams.
-When inserting your tampon, be sure to aim it slightly towards your back for more comfortable insertion.
-If you’ve been trying to put it in straight up and down, this may be why it hurts to put a tampon in a little.
+When inserting your tampon, be sure to aim it slightly towards your back for a more comfortable insertion.
+If you’ve been trying to put it in straight up, this may be why I it’s been hurting a little when you’ve tried to put a tampon in.

 If you still feel your tampon after inserting it, it may not be in far enough.
-When your fingers are on the grip of the applicator, they should be touching your skin before you use the plunger to push the tampon out of the applicator and into your vagina.
+When your fingers are on the grip of the applicator, they should come into contact with your skin before you use the plunger to push the tampon out of the applicator and into your vagina.
 If you think your tampon isn’t in far enough, pull it out and try again with a new tampon.

-Most importantly, don’t stress if you don’t get this whole tampon thing on the first few tries.
+Most importantly, don’t stress if you don’t get it on the first few tries.
 Practice makes perfect.
 You’ll get it eventually – we’re sure of it!